REGnosys/rune-docs/website/drr-site/get-started/how-drr-works.md

 - A compiler for the [Rune DSL](https://rune-docs.netlify.app/docs/rune-documentation/get-started/overview) (formerly Rosetta DSL).
 - A runtime environment for executing CDM based rules.
 - Validation of CDM input and DRR output structures.
-- Step by step outputs for Ingest → Enrich → Report → Project.
+- Step by step outputs for Ingest → Enrich → Reports → Projection.
 - Deterministic execution across firms and environments.

 ### The role of Rune DSL